-A collaborative campaign to understand the barriers that artist-led spaces face in achieving and maintaining sustainability.
-It will focus on gaining a deeper understanding of the labour hours and associated costs to individuals that ensures the running of these spaces, as a vital part of the arts ecology.
+A collaborative campaign to understand the barriers that artist-led spaces face in achieving and maintaining sustainability, Open Doors will focus on gaining a deeper understanding of the labour hours and associated costs to individuals that ensures the running of these spaces, as a vital part of the arts ecology.

 About the Uncultured:

 The Uncultured’s projects reject traditional definitions of taste, culture and art in order to create a space for social change.
-They put artist development at the core of their practice, believing that sustainability is in crisis and needs to be attended to by everyone in the sector.
+Putting artist development at the core of their practice, they believe that sustainability is in crisis and needs to be attended to by everyone in the sector.
 They are champions for better, more equitable working conditions in the arts and support others to speak up too.

 Their website and social media provide a vital and responsive set of resources for artists, particularly around fundraising.